-We want submissions that are centered around original phenomenological descriptions, informed by the spirit of critique
+We want submissions that are centered around original phenomenological descriptions

-Papers for the 2018 panel must therefore bear this primary commitment to phenomenological description in mind, while showing how the description generated reflects the critical turn in phenomenology.
-This will require authors to call attention to the critical phenomenological method employed in generating their descriptions.
+We are also interested in questions of method.
+This will require authors to call attention to the method employed in generating their descriptions.
 This might be done in a variety of ways, but the goal should be to show the audience how a description was generated.
 Explications of method should be stated in broad terms, and overly-detailed textual exegesis should be relegated to footnotes or appendices in order to preserve the “flow” of a description.
 We are interested in how our panelists have learned from, applied, adjusted, merged, questioned, subverted or otherwise deployed a variety of phenomenological methods in the development of their own critical phenomenological practice.
-In sum, papers submitted to this panel must contain:
+In sum, papers submitted to this panel must contain two things:

-- A detailed, rigorous, extended, and original description of a phenomenon in the lived world;
+- A detailed, rigorous, attentive, extended, and original description of a phenomenon in the lived world; and

-- an explication of the method used to generate this description; and
+- an explication of the method used to generate this description.

-In the spirit of collaborative phenomenology, paper commentators for BTTTT!
-2018 will view these descriptions in light of their rigor, originality, and the application of method.
-In other words, commentators for this panel will act more as collaborators helping to extend, refine and deepen a paper’s description.
-Criticisms of textual interpretation are welcome so long as they further the aim of collaborative inquiry into phenomenological method.
+In the spirit of collaborative phenomenology, a paper’s commentators will view these descriptions in light of their rigor, originality, and the application of method.
+In other words, commentators for this panel will act more as collaborators than critics in helping to extend, refine, and deepen a paper’s description.
+That said, criticisms of textual interpretation are welcome so long as they further the aim of collaborative inquiry into phenomenological method.
 What we don’t want →